sufst/documentation/docs/source/tspcb/precharge.rst

 ###########
 The purpose of the Pre-Charge Circuit is to prevent a high inrush current when opening the AIRs.
-High inrush current would happen without the Pre-Charge circuit as the low initial resistance of the inverter causes and effective shortcut, which risks overloading components in the tractive system.
+High inrush current would happen without the Pre-Charge circuit as the low initial resistance of the inverter causes an effective shortcut, which risks overloading components in the tractive system.
 The Pre-Charge Circuit is designed to limit inrush current by using a relay to redirect the current through a resistor.
 The potential difference